aharpervc/docs.anychart.com/Common_Settings/Legend.md

 ### Marker Symbol

-When you are working with line and spline chart you may use markers to distinguish different series.
+When you work with line and spline chart you may use markers to distinguish different series.
 By default AnyChart charting library shows marker symbols in legend - only color representation is used in a small line icon.
-If you want to tune markers in legend icons you have to adjust {api:anychart.core.ui.LegendItem}**legendItem(){api} method.
-Sample code presented below.
+To tune markers in legend icons, adjust {api:anychart.core.ui.LegendItem}.legendItem(){api} method.
+Sample of the code is presented below.

 ```
 // chart data